whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 But in order for spiritual leaders like Jesus Christ, Don Cox, and Bogaletch Gebre to truly serve their people, they had to go through transformations that helped them accept the truth and release the beliefs and attitudes that they knew were not working.

 Giving up old beliefs is hard, but it becomes so much easier when you begin to see a better way.
-It's easier to give up on authoritarian democracy or divinely-ordained monarchy when you see how actually-free people choose their leaders.
+It's easier to give up on authoritarian democracy or divinely-ordained monarchy when you see how free people choose their leaders.
 It's easier to give up submissive obedience when you see how people live freely, without fear of punishment.
 It's easier to trust yourself and trust others when you know how trustworthy people can be.

 Embrace your curiosity, and open your mind to possibilities that may have seemed impossible before.
 As you free your mind from beliefs that don't work, and make space for perspectives that do, you will feel more empowered to make a difference for the people and nonhumans around you.

 To live in a healthy nation, you will need to embrace a very different way of life than your unhealthy nation trained you for.
-A way of life without submissive obedience, where justice is normal and respect is pervasive, where neighbors share generously and deeply trust each other, and the community's decisions take the Earth's needs into account.
+A way of life without submissive obedience, where justice is normal and respect is pervasive, where neighbors share generously and trust each other, and the community's decisions take the Earth's needs into account.
 For a group to make this way of life real, each person will need 1) deep spiritual strength, 2) deep connections with other like-minded people, and 3) a deep connection with the Earth. _Part 3_ addresses these three themes.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #26<br/>Release what isn't working</div>
 <div class="rev-act-body">Reflect on your life, and think of one belief you have that isn't working.
 Do you keep voting, hoping someday the government won't be corrupt?
 Do you believe people are inclined to sin or that obedience is good or do you have shame about your body, and so you have self-doubt or low self-worth?
 Do you think rich people are better than poor, and you judge people by how much money they have instead of how much they serve the people around them?
-Do you believe other people are basically untrustworthy, and so you struggle to form many deeply trusting relationships?<br/><br/>Take some time and think of a belief or attitude that hasn't served you, and embrace one that might serve you better.</div></div>
+Do you believe other people are basically untrustworthy, and so you struggle to form deeply trusting relationships?<br/><br/>Take some time and think of a belief or attitude that hasn't served you, and embrace one that might serve you better.</div></div>

 ### Cultivating Spiritual Strength, Part 1: Practice Noticing the Gifts You Receive and Feeling Grateful

 Cultivating a practical, aware gratitude is the first step to build spiritual strength.

-To me, a person has _spiritual strength_ if they give their deepest love in each moment without holding back, and if they stand for what's right for themselves and others.
+To me, a person has _spiritual strength_ if they give their love fully in each moment without holding back, and if they stand for what's right for themselves and others.
 So what does that have to do with gratitude?

 When I notice and feel gratitude for others' gifts, it makes it hard for me not to give my own gifts in turn.
 I didn't understand this till I began nature connection practices and feeling grateful for all the gifts I received.

 I started out seeing the forest as a "green wall."
 I liked walking through trees, but I hardly knew anything about them or the other creatures that lived there.
 I would have missed the forest if it was gone, but I mostly lived inside and focused on human affairs.

 But I kept going to my sit spot to observe the nonhumans, and I kept studying my field guides and reference books, and listening to my mentors' stories and suggestions.
 When I traveled or lived in cities, I found parks or even a back porch to practice observing every day.
-And I learned how to notice and receive the gifts of the Earth, so that as I walk around I literally see gifts everywhere I look.
+And I learned how to notice and receive the gifts of the Earth, so that as I walk around I see gifts everywhere I look.

 The cedar and basswood trees offer me the tools to make fire, and now whenever I see these trees, I see the gift of fire, and all the fire's gifts such as warmth, cooking and camaraderie with friends.